Help build local AI with no API token caps.

 The app works.
 The ambition is bigger.

-Outlier is not pretending it already matches the best cloud coding agents.
-The honest story is better: v1.8 is the base, the community funds the climb, and every major step gets shown in public — the compression work, the benchmarks, the failed runs, the speedups, the fixes.
+Outlier doesn't claim to match the best cloud coding agents yet — and honestly, that's the exciting part: today's app is the foundation, the community funds the climb, and every major step ships in public — the compression work, the benchmarks, the failed runs, the speedups, the fixes.
+It gets better build after build, and you can watch it happen.

 Local Mac AI foundation

 Signed, notarized Mac app.
-Streaming chat, local sessions, seven model tiers, model downloads, memory, project files, web research, vision support, and a Pro gate that unlocks the full stack.
+Streaming chat, local sessions, seven model tiers, model downloads, memory, project files, web research, vision support, and a Pro gate that turns on the full stack.

 Next · agent quality